 - Neuralgia (nerve pain disorder)

 Many migraine triggers or medical conditions associated with migraine cause imbalances in the body’s normal biology (e.g. change in hormone levels, sleep disturbances, change in diet).
 These imbalances cause specific areas of the brain to be activated.
-These areas of the brain may be responsible for controlling biological processes or pathways that have been linked to prodrome symptoms or migraine headache, for example: pain processing and signalling, changes in brain blood flow, processing of light, sound and smell signals.
+These areas of the brain may be responsible for controlling biological processes or pathways that have been linked to prodrome symptoms or migraine headache, for example, pain processing and signaling, changes in brain blood flow, processing of light, sound and smell signals.

-Genetics have also been heavily implicated in migraine, with most migraines (especially migraine with aura) appearing to run in families.
+Genetic mechanisms have also been heavily implicated in migraine, with most migraines (especially migraine with aura) appearing to run in families.

 Migraine auras specifically are said to be caused by “cortical spreading depression”.
-This is a pathophysiological (disease-related) event in the brain that may be described as a slowly moving wave of altered brain cell activity.
+This is a pathophysiological (disease-related) event in the brain that may be described as a slow-moving wave of altered brain cell activity.
 This is also associated with changes in brain blood flow (known as cortical spreading ischemia) which is likely related to migraine headache.

 Subtypes of Migraine

 Migraines naturally vary considerably between individuals, particularly in terms of symptoms experienced.
 There are, however, certain sets of symptoms and factors that can indicate a specific migraine subtype / diagnosis, such as the following:

 - Hemiplegic migraine – a rare form of migraine involving temporary weakness, or even paralysis, of one side of the body;